apache/ozone/hadoop-hdds/docs/content/interface/S3-Tenant.md

 ---
-title: "Multi-Tenant commands"
+title: "S3 Tenant commands"
-weight: 1
+weight: 3
 menu:
    main:
       parent: "Client Interfaces"
-summary: Ozone subcommands for tenant management
+summary: Ozone subcommands for S3 tenant management
 ---
 <!---
   Licensed to the Apache Software Foundation (ASF) under one or more